rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 (e.g. a ski instructor skiing with a slight wedge, static body when making a shot in tennis...).
 Muscle memory is a long term memory, however athletes still require a warm-up lap / game / run...

 For a long time, I have observed something very similar in programmers.
-Programming work is surprisingly repetitive,  we develop something that resembles a 'muscle memory' without even realizing it.
+Programming work is surprisingly repetitive,  we develop something that resembles 'muscle memory' without even realizing it.
 We can do things much faster when we work on familiar problems.
 We are expert cookie-cutters.

-Programmers tend to repeat the previously used patterns, even if these patterns are inferior to other methods (bad muscle habits).
+Programmers tend to repeat the previously used patterns, even if these patterns are inferior to other methods ("bad muscle habits").

-Mainstream resistance to FP can be viewed as a example of muscle memory inertia.
+Mainstream resistance to FP can be viewed as an example of resistance to change the "muscle memory".

 The analogy is not perfect.
 We do not need to do a warm-up typing when we start work, instead, we do need longer warm-up period when switching to a programming area we neglected for months or years.
 For me, that applies especially to the ability to translate 'real world requirements' to code design.
 I will just not think in terms that are not in my short memory, especially when under time pressure.